Gilbert88/mesos/docs/nested-container-and-task-group.md

 The concept of Nested Container describes containers nested under an executor container.
-They share the network namespace and volumes while they may have their own container images and resource limits.
+They share the network namespace and volumes while they can have their own container images and may have have their own resource limits (coming soon).
 By introducing the new agent API for nested container in the following section, executors no longer need to implement their own containerization.
 Instead, executors can reuse the containerizer (in the agent) to launch nested container.
 Both authorized operators or executors will be allowed to create nested containers.

 # Task Group API